Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Characteristics of no-ELM and ELM-triggering response by pellet injection

 This section analyzes the non-linear dynamics of no-ELM and ELM-triggering responses in direct comparison based on the simulations from the previous Section.
 This aims to highlight why one of two regimes is entered and how they differ from each other.

-Figure~\ref{fig:sum_magenergies} shows the time evolution of the magnetic energies corresponding to toroidal mode numbers $n=2,3,\dots12$, $\Sigma_{k=2}^{k=12} E_{k, \mathrm{mag}}$ $\equiv \Sigma_k E_\mathrm{mag}$.
-The $0.8 \times 10^{20}$D pellet injection shows a clear transition in the qualitative behaviour between the injection times 10 ms and 12 ms. This transition takes place once the injected pellets manage to trigger ELMs, i.e. $t_\mathrm{inj.}\geq12$ ms. The $1.5 \times 10^{20}$D pellet injection shows a similar transition in the integrated magnetic energy between the injection timings of 6 ms and 8 ms reflecting the ELM triggering from 8 ms onward.
-Table~\ref{table:max_magenergy} summarizes the pellet-triggered ELM cases; pellet size, time of the peak of $\Sigma_k E_\mathrm{mag}$, pellet location at the peak of $\Sigma_k E_\mathrm{mag}$, and the number of pellet particle deposited at the time of the peak of $\Sigma_k E_\mathrm{mag}$.
-The $0.8 \times 10^{20}$D pellet cases show that for later pellet injection times, the ELM is triggered already at a time when a smaller number of particles has been ablated from the pellet.
-This is related to the pedestal pressure being closer to marginal stability already, requiring only a smaller 3D pressure perturbation for the ELM triggering.
-For the large, $1.5 \times 10^{20}$D pellet cases, this dependency is less visible.
+Figure~\ref{fig:sum_magenergies} shows the time evolution of the magnetic energies corresponding to toroidal mode numbers $n=2,3,\dots12$, i.e. $\Sigma_{k=2}^{k=12} E_{k, \mathrm{mag}}$ $\equiv \Sigma_k E_\mathrm{mag}$.
+The medium-sized pellet (${0.8 \times 10^{20}~\mathrm{D}}$) injection shows a clear transition in the qualitative behaviour between the injection times 10 ms and 12 ms. This transition takes place once the injected pellet manages to trigger an ELM, i.e. ${t_\mathrm{inj.}\geq12~\mathrm{ms}}$.
+We typically find that the ELM dynamics shows a temporal sub-structure with two peaks in the magnetic energy evolution.
+The first steep rise of the magnetic perturbation corresponds to the onset of the ELM, and the ELM crash ends when the magnetic energy perturbation has decayed after the second peak.
+The ELM onset time can be determined from the onset of the perturbed magnetic energy: ${t-t_\mathrm{inj.}\approx0.08 - 0.10~\mathrm{ms}}$.
+The large pellet (${1.5 \times 10^{20}~\mathrm{D}}$) injection shows a similar transition in the integrated magnetic energy between the injection timings of 6 ms and 8 ms reflecting the ELM triggering from 8 ms onward.
+Table~\ref{table:ELMonset} summarizes the pellet-triggered ELM cases; pellet size, time of the ELM onset, pellet location at the ELM onset, and the number of pellet particles deposited at the time of the ELM onset.
+Table~\ref{table:max_magenergy} summarizes the pellet-triggered ELM cases; pellet size, time of the peak of $\Sigma_k E_\mathrm{mag}$, pellet location at the peak of $\Sigma_k E_\mathrm{mag}$, and the number of pellet particles deposited at the time of the peak of $\Sigma_k E_\mathrm{mag}$.
+The medium-sized ($0.8 \times 10^{20}$D) pellets injected in the later times (${t_\mathrm{inj.} \geq 12~\mathrm{ms}}$) show that the ELM triggering always occurs when the pellet is close to the pedestal top.
+The number of ablated atoms at the ELM onset is increasing slightly for later injection times.
+For the large pellet cases, the dependency on the number of ablated atoms is not observed.

-The pellet-induced pressure perturbation of 15 kPa is shown in Fig.~\ref{fig:3Dplot_ELMonset} as a purple band together with a color contour of the current density on the separatrix at the time of $\mathrm{max}(\Sigma_k E_\mathrm{mag})$.
-The case with the $0.8 \times 10^{20}D$ atom pellet injected at 10 ms (Fig.~\ref{fig:3Dplot_ELMonset}, left), which does not trigger an ELM, exceeds a pressure perturbation of 15 kPa only in a narrow region around the pellet location.
-On the other hand, injecting the same pellet size at 12 ms (Fig.~\ref{fig:3Dplot_ELMonset}, right) does trigger an ELM, and leads to a pressure perturbation of $\geq 15~\mathrm{kPa}$ in a for more extended region expanded along the magnetic field lines.
-For this case, a filamentary ballooning structure in the current density is observed on the separatrix.
-The key parameter of pellet ELM triggering is this three-dimensional localized pressure perturbation.